-The council has interests in ARP Trading Limited, Verse Facilities Management Limited and Barley Homes (Group) Limited that have the nature of Joint Ventures and Associates and requires the council to prepare group accounts.
-As the amounts involved are not material, however, group accounts have not been prepared.
-Within the council's own single entity accounts, the interest in these companies is recorded as a Long Term Investment at market value.
+The council has interests in ARP Trading Limited, Verse Facilities Management Limited and Barley Homes (Group) Limited that have the nature of subsidiaries, joint ventures and associates and requires the council to prepare group accounts.
+As only the amounts relating to Barley Homes (Group) Ltd are material, group accounts have not been prepared for either ARP Trading Limited or Verse Facilities Management Limited.